Essential Access to Justice Institute news

 2024 Scholars for Justice advocate for immigrants

-This year’s Scholars for Justice are using their own backgrounds as immigrants to help future newcomers gain residency.
+This year’s Scholars for Justice are using their own backgrounds as immigrants as inspiration to help future newcomers gain legal residency, economic stability, and a permanent new home.

-Zulen Pantoja-Ortega ’24 and Tiana Pereira ’24 share their experience volunteering with incarcerated youth.
+Zulen Pantoja-Ortega ’24 and Tiana Pereira ’24 regularly help out at the King County Juvenile Detention Center as part of the Youth Education & Advocacy Project (YEAP).
+Here, Pantoja-Ortega and Pereira share their experience working with incarcerated youth.

 Charla Boley, who graduates this month from Seattle University School of Law, was awarded a prestigious Equal Justice Works (EJW) fellowship to continue her advocacy for economic justice and the legal rights of people with disabilities.